latysheff/node-sctp/README.md

 `sctp.raw(require('raw-socket'))`

-By the way, this doesn't prevent sctp to be used in mixed mode with UDP/DTLS, but allows to remove direct dependency on binary module.
+This doesn't prevent sctp to be used in mixed mode with UDP/DTLS (see below), but allows to remove direct dependency on binary module.

 ### Prerequisites for building [raw-socket] module